tuxedocomputers/tuxedo-control-center/README.md

 # TUXEDO Control Center

 This software gives TUXEDO laptop users full control over their hardware like CPU cores and fan speed.
-To get a more detailed description of features, plans and the ideas behind please check our [press release](https://www.tuxedocomputers.com/en/Infos/News/Everything-under-control-with-the-TUXEDO-Control-Center.tuxedo).
+To get a more detailed description of features, plans and the ideas behind please check our press release ([english](https://www.tuxedocomputers.com/en/Infos/News/Everything-under-control-with-the-TUXEDO-Control-Center.tuxedo) | [german](https://www.tuxedocomputers.com/de/Infos/News/Alles-unter-Kontrolle-mit-dem-TUXEDO-Control-Center_1.tuxedo)) and info pages ([english](https://www.tuxedocomputers.com/en/TUXEDO-Control-Center.tuxedo#) | [german](https://www.tuxedocomputers.com/de/TUXEDO-Control-Center.tuxedo)).

 ## Using it

-There are pre-build packages for Ubuntu 16.04/18.04/20.04 as well as openSUSE Leap 15.1 and Tumbleweed available at our repositories.
+There are pre-build packages for Ubuntu 16.04/18.04/20.04 as well as openSUSE Leap 15.x and Tumbleweed available at our repositories.
 For details please have a look [over here](https://www.tuxedocomputers.com/en/Infos/Help-and-Support/Instructions/Add-TUXEDO-Computers-software-package-sources.tuxedo#).

 ## Project structure